rudderlabs/rudderstack-docs/warehouse-actions/snowflake.md

 CREATE ROLE RUDDER_ROLE;
 ```

 This command creates the role `RUDDER_ROLE` in Snowflake.
 After creating the role, you can grant object privileges to it.
-Also, the user `RUDDER` will be created and access control security for the system objects will be enabled for it.

 ```
 SHOW ROLES;